sat6me/scoop/README.md

 # scoop
-An experiment in a data analysis language
+An experiment in a data analysis language.